Accessibility statement and feedback

 This statement describes the website accessibility status and the identified accessibility issues on the website, and provides information on how you can give us feedback on the accessibility of the service.

-The Ministry of Justice is responsible for the pages concerning legal aid, financial and debt counselling and public guardianship, the National Courts Administration is responsible for the pages concerning the courts of law, and the National Administrative Office for Enforcement is responsible for the pages concerning debt enforcement.
-The National Prosecution Authority and the Criminal Sanctions Agency are responsible for their own websites.
+The Ministry of Justice is responsible for the pages concerning legal aid, financial and debt counselling and public guardianship, the National Courts Administration is responsible for the pages concerning the courts of law.
+The National Prosecution Authority, the National Enforcement Authority Finland and the Criminal Sanctions Agency are responsible for their own websites.